Hardik-Jain1/web-chat/webchat-streamlit-app/README.md

 # 🤖 WebChat AI Assistant

-A powerful Streamlit application that lets you chat with any website using **OpenAI GPT** or **Google Gemini**.
+ChatBot uses the RAG(Retrieval Augmented Generation) technique to interact with a given website URL and answer the questions about that website.

 Simply provide a URL, and the AI will learn from the website content to answer your questions!

+This Chatbot uses the RAG(Retrieval Augmented Generation) technique to get the web scraped data, store it in a vector database, and then retrieve the relevant context from it (w.r.t to the asked question) to provide it to the LLM(ChatGPT) along with question which then generates the relevant output.

 ## ✨ Features

-- 🔄 **Dual AI Provider Support**: Choose between OpenAI GPT and Google Gemini
 - 🌐 **Website Content Extraction**: Fetch and process content from any URL
 - 💬 **Interactive Chat Interface**: Modern chat UI with message history
 - 📚 **Source Attribution**: See which parts of the website were used to answer your questions
 - ⚙️ **Customizable Settings**: Adjust AI temperature, chunk sizes, and more
-- 🎨 **Beautiful UI**: Clean, modern interface with responsive design
 - 📊 **Real-time Statistics**: Track processing stats and chat metrics

 ## 🏗️ Project Structure